davidpbowe/zero-knowledge-proof/client/README.md

 - src/zkp/utils.test.js

 ## Further Work
+- The current implementation saves user details within the state of the app but this would not suffice in a real world scenario.
+Intead, one possibility could be to save details of the commit on local storage after successfully registering it with the server.
+They would then be available next time the site was visited.
+Although, this solution would raise problems also.
 - Tests and documentation should be written for functions within the `Login` and `Register` components.
 These were not completed due the time constraints of the task.
 - This implementation of the code uses small numbers and performance suffers significantly when they become bigger.
 More time needs to be spent understanding where performance improvements can be made.
 - CI/CD implementations should be put in place to make simple, confident deployments to production.
 But due to time contraints, this was not implemented.